ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveRightHapticProfiles

-Retrieves the active Left Controller Haptic Profiles that the TrackedAlias is using.
+Retrieves the active Right Controller Haptic Profiles that the TrackedAlias is using.

 ##### Declaration